-- Junior School & Transition Year 8 students are all enrolled in a class known as TLC (Technology License).
-This course 'teaches' students how and what skills can make the transition from primary school to high school as smooth and successful as possible.
-This course specifically addresses the curriculum from the Technology Key Learning Area, however the intent and purpose of this class is to build a positive supportive relationship between the parent, student and teacher for the complete duration of the year to support each student in managing their journey through the Junior School. - Beginning Senior Phase In Year 10, students are encouraged and supported to begin learning about the Senior Phase of Education.
+- Junior School & Transition Year 7 students have two key teachers for the majority of their lessons each week as well as a strong team around them to help support their transition from primary school to high school.
+Year 8 students are all enrolled in a class known as TLC (Technology License).
+This course 'teaches' students how and what skills can continue to make the transition from primary school to high school as smooth and successful as possible.
+In Year 9 students begin to make decisions about the curriculum they study by choosing electives which they believe will support their personal aspirations. - Beginning Senior Phase In Year 10, students are encouraged and supported to begin learning about the Senior Phase of Education.
 During this transition year, students will complete core subjects and bridge to or begin senior studies.
-Parental involvement in this process is vital to support the students in their decision making. - Senior School Senior Students are eligible to be part of our 1:1 Laptop Program which is extensively utilized by teachers to support the teaching and learning process.
+Parental involvement in this process is vital to support the students in their decision making. - Senior School Senior Students are eligible to be part of our BYOd which is utilized by teachers to support the teaching and learning process.
 Years 11 and 12 students are able to choose "multiple pathways" to their chosen career.
 A broad range of Academic, Vocational and certificate courses to suit the distinctive needs of our students, is available.
 In addition, students have the opportunity to undertake a school-based Apprenticeship or Traineeship.